Coming soon to a stage near you...

 When I Grow Up? ℗ & © Copyright Marc Harris 2020

-June 2021 - My short monologue ‘Celestial Body’, was beautifully performed by Ros Adler as our joint entry into the World Monologue Games, which reached the UK Regional Final.
+June 2021 - My short monologue ‘Celestial Body’, was beautifully performed by Ros Adler as our joint entry into the World Monologue Games, which reached the Regional Finals.

 A woman remembers her grandmother, who passed down her knowledge of planting by the phases of the moon.